This information is from Erin Childers, a volunteer with Lost Dogs of Texas, email@example.com

 File a report with the local shelters – in this case Austin 311 can be done online.
 In the drop-down menu, select “FOUND ANIMAL REPORT – KEEP” (which means you are holding the dog temporarily at your house).
 Also if you do not capture the dog, file a Loose Dog Report with 311 so there will be tracking info available if the local group decides to help capture it in the future.

-Get the dog or cat scanned for a microchip in more than one facility (call ahead if possible to ask if they will give you the chip number – so many chips are not up to date or unregistered and we have resources to help track those but need the number, and some vet offices will not give it out.
-People who have gone to Petsmart to read a chip have reported that Petsmart does not share the chip information, and if they find a chip, they will call and only leave their phone number, not yours.
-This may mean waiting for the vet in Petsmart to open if the pet’s owner calls after office hours.
+Get the dog scanned for a micro chip in more than one facility (call ahead if possible to ask if they will give you the chip number – so many chips are not up to date or unregistered and we have resources to help track those but need the number, and some vet offices will not give it out – do not go to Petsmart if at all possible they do not give the info out).
+Chips are often missed in a scan and can migrate to tips of ears and feet!
+Also if you do go to Petsmart and a chip is found, they will call and leave THEIR info as a call back – not yours – so you will be stuck waiting for the vet in Petsmart to open on Monday morning for a possible reunion….